emincin/kedi/README.md

 ## License

-Released under the MIT License.
+Licensed under the MIT License.
 See the LICENSE file for details.